Why is Google My Business So Important to Your Local Business?

 Making the Most of Google My Business

 I have added some areas that need to be optimized in Google My Business and how to accomplish this.
-It is important to note that your Google My Business listing information should be as complete as possible and taking advantage of all relevant areas for your local business.
+It is important to note that your Google My Business listing information should be as complete as possible and take advantage of all relevant areas for your local business.